ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate (required, string):
 : The certificate to be revoked, in the base64url-encoded version of the DER format.
-(Note: This field uses the same modified Base64 encoding rules used elsewhere in this document, so it is different from PEM.)
+(Note: Because this field uses base64url, and does not include headers, it is different from PEM.)

 reason (optional, int):
-: One of the revocation reasonCodes defined in RFC 5280 {{RFC5280}} Section 5.3.1
-to be used when generating OCSP responses and CRLs.
+: One of the revocation reasonCodes defined in {{RFC5280}} Section 5.3.1 to be used when generating OCSP responses and CRLs.
 If this field is not set the server SHOULD use the unspecified (0) reasonCode value when generating OCSP responses and CRLs.
 The server MAY disallow a subset of reasonCodes from being